xero/moebius-web/README.md

 # Undo ('z'):

-Reverses the previous operation, can be repeated consecutively a maximum of 1000 times.
+Reverses the previous operation, to redo, use the shift modifier key.

 # Shaded Palette ('space'):